-Giant’s Head Mountain provides one of our favourite quick hikes (3.2km return) in our local area.
-When approaching from the southeast this 850m extinct volcano does indeed look like the profile of a very large man looming over Summerland.
-The summit offers expansive views of the local town, Naramata, Penticton and the mountains beyond, no matter what time of day or season you visit.
-Late autumn turned out to be a great time for a hike to the top!
+Giant’s Head Mountain provides one of our favourite quick hikes (3.2km return) in the southern Okanagan region of British Columbia, Canada.
+When approaching from the southeast, this 850m extinct volcano does indeed look like the profile of a very large man looming over the nearby town of Summerland.

 Snow in the mountains

-The hike is a fairly straightforward 1.6km ascent to the top with some steeper sections near the end.
-The trail follows the eastern side of the mountain and soon after starting it is possible to see other, much bigger, mountain summits in this direction.
-Our last visit was during a late November afternoon and we spotted plenty of snow in the distant hills.
-Winter is coming!
+The Giant’s Head Mountain hike is a fairly straightforward 1.6km ascent to the top with some steeper sections near the end.
+The trail mostly follows the eastern side of the mountain.
+Soon after starting it is possible to see other, much bigger, mountain summits in this direction.

-Our round trip hike was a quick one hour and a bit, mostly because we were running out of light.
+Our round trip hike to Giant’s Head in Summerland was a quick hour and quarter in length, mostly because we were running out of light.
 I’d allow two hours for some more relaxed enjoyment of the views at the top.
 They’re worth the hike!

 Giant’s Head Mountain is easily and quickly accessible via Highway 97.
 Turn off at the Prairie Valley intersection (the one with Tim Hortons) in Summerland, make a left soon after on Atkinson, another left on Giant’s Head Road and then finally a right on Milne Rd.

 The parking lot for the hike is found after 500m on the left.
 Parking is free.

 There is a narrow paved road to the summit open in summer.
 For this reason, hikers can either walk on the road or follow the worn trails.
 The latter offer a shortcut around several long switchbacks.
 A number of benches can be found on the way to the top if you need a break.

 Summerland Waterfront Resort and Spa – Amazing location